exakat/exakat-docs/Reference/Rules/Variables/VariableLong.rst

 +++++++++++++++++++++++++

   This analysis collects all variables with more than 20 characters longs.
 This may be configured with the ``variableLength`` parameter.
+PHP has not limitation on variable name size.
+While short name are often obscure, long names are usually better.
+Yet, there exists a limit to convenient variable name length.

 .. code-block:: php